websanco/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-business-users/using-liferay-objects/exercises-integrate-objects-with-forms-and-workflows.md

-# Exercise: Integrate Objects with Forms and Workflows
+# Exercise 2: Integrate Objects with Forms and Workflows

 Coming Soon!